lDahlberg/MinesExercise/README.md

 the blast radius of that mine will be triggered to explode in one second.
 The mine you manually explode blows up at time 0.

-To do so, the program runs through the command line and accepts a text file as a command line argument.
+To do so, the program runs through the command line and accepts the location of a text file as a command line argument.
 The program will then display a system out of the mines that create the maximum number of explosions as well as the number of explosions expected